nickmmark/hemodynamic-calculations/README.md

 A CPO of less than 0.6 watts is a sign of hemodynamic compromise and is associated with a higher risk of mortality.

 ### Calculator
+There are two versions of the calculator app - one that includes RAP and another that does not.
+For most situations where RAP is <10 we can ignore it and use the simpler calculator.
 ![](https://github.com/nickmmark/hemodynamic-calculations/blob/main/CPO_calculator_demo.gif)

 Demonstration of the web-based calculator